 Reactor specific series training course

+For inspectors who are assigned to a site where they have not received training on the applicable reactor technology, the following requirement applies:

 Operations inspectors must complete the reactor specific series training for their assigned site.
-If reassigned to a new site after initial qualification, the inspector must complete the reactor specific series training for the new assignment.
+If reassigned to a new site after initial qualification, the inspector must complete the reactor specific series training for the new assignment such as the cross-qualification courses R-325C, R-326C and R-327C.
 This training should be completed as soon as feasible after reassignment and must be completed within 24 months of assignment to a new site.
 [C-2]

 Refresher training requirements: